exactly-once/Home/content/posts/exactly-once-delivery.md

 ### Message queue

 The most basic way for two processes can communicate is to send sequences of bytes to each other directly.
 For the sake of clarity in this article we will use a different model in which processes send messages via a *message queue*.
-All we need to know about the *queue* is that it can durably store messages and allows retrieving messages in First-In, First-Out (FIFO) order.
+All we need to know about the *queue* is that it can durably store messages and allows retrieving them in a non-destructive way.

+### Concurrency

+Most real-life message processing systems take advantage of concurrent processing.
+This means that, at any given point in time, more than one message might be undergoing processing.
+As a result, these systems are subject to consistency problems caused by overriding application state data.
+Such problems occur regardless how we chose to manage the de-duplication.
+Two well-known and documented strategies for dealing with them are optimistic and pessimistic concurrency control.
+In the rest of this post we will *assume* that appropriate concurrency control mechanisms are put in place.

 ### Transactions